-The broader alternative to the above question that I have seen frequently discussed around the web is “if Entrepreneurship can be taught?”.
+The broader alternative to the above question that I have seen frequently discussed around the web is “can entrepreneurship be taught?”.

-Read my Quora answer along with the some other general viewpoints that I think is important to help you make the decision.
+Read my Quora answer along with some other general viewpoints that I think are important to help you make the decision.

 My Quora Answer